Know about the importance of audience retention on YouTube and learn how to increase audience retention on YouTube by 11 ways.

 If you have had a poor audience retention rate on YouTube, then you should know by now that it’s not ideal for you in the long run.

 In this article, we will show you how to increase your audience retention on YouTube.

-There are many ways through which you can increase your audience retention on YouTube and some of them are, monitor your audience retention report, hooking the viewers, writing engaging scripts, getting to the point, creating visually appealing content, sharing credible information, choosing a suitable video length, keep changing the screen, keep the intros short, avoid hinting at video completion, and avoid using YouTube cards prematurely.
+There are many ways through which you can increase your audience retention on YouTube and some of them are, monitoring your audience retention report, hooking the viewers, writing engaging scripts, getting to the point, creating visually appealing content, sharing credible information, choosing a suitable video length, keep changing the screen, keep the intros short, avoid hinting at video completion, and avoid using YouTube cards prematurely.

 If you pay attention and follow the strategies we share in this article, you will find your audience retention increasing, much to your delight.